bazelbuild/rules_swift/doc/proto_migration.md

 and that we must pass a swift_proto_compiler target via the compilers attribute which is configured with a grpc-swift protoc plugin.

-Also note that the client_stubs flavor uses the test_client grpc compiler and requires additional plugin options and compiler dependencies.
+Also note that the client_stubs flavor uses the swift_test_client_proto grpc compiler and requires additional plugin options and compiler dependencies.

 This configuration was added to ensure continuity of rule capabilities, but when possible we recommend migrating off of these targets.